Nachanok/DailyReport/README.md

 # DailyReport
 Sample project that I do in part of user account management.
-json file is in webCotent folder
+This project use Struts2 framework. json file is in webCotent folder
 model is in src\model
-DAO is in dao dao folder
+DAO is in dao folder
 Action of this program is in action folder
 JS is contain bootstrap jscript scriptfile